ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 https://sample.example.com:${node_port}/productpage

 > ⚠️ This document is written for the Windows Powershell users.
-You only need the Windows to run it. because you may not have a WSL environment.
+You only need the Windows to run it. because you may not have the WSL environment.

 ## Prerequisites

 * IBM Cloud Account (Free)
 Go to https://cloud.ibm.com/ and sign up for a free account.
 Your credit card information is needed for launch the Kubernetes cluster.
 However, you will not be charged for this tutorial.

-Please set spending notification to avoid anormaly billings. https://cloud.ibm.com/billing/spending-notifications
+> ⚠️ Please set spending notification to avoid anormaly billings. https://cloud.ibm.com/billing/spending-notifications

 * Cloudflare Account (Free)
 Go to https://cloudflare.com/ and sign up free account.